 I was honestly really surprised to discover House of Bones, a novel by Graham Masterton, was for young adults.
 I honestly didn’t believe it at first.
 You see, Graham Masterton usually writes adult horror.
 Very adult horror.
-Oodles of gore and scads of sex (Masterton doubles as a prolific author of sex manuals).
+Oodles of gore and tons of sex.
 So I thought maybe Goodreads had this book labeled wrong.
 Then I realized that House of Bones was originally published by the Point horror label, the big teen horror publisher when I was growing up.
 As far as I can tell, it’s Masterton’s only contribution to the label.
 This made me intrigued.
 I wondered how much Masterton really toned it down.
 And I wondered how this one would compare to his adult fiction.

 And I was more than pleasantly surprised.
 House of Bones is easily one of Masterton’s most entertaining novels.
 It absolutely manages to be creepy and disturbing without being very gory at all.